Weyerhaeuser Hall, Room 215

 - Be bold, adventurous, and intentional in selecting involvement beyond the classroom.
 From student organizations on-campus to service opportunities off campus, there are dozens of ways to find your niche and get connected with the Mac community.
 We encourage you to try something familiar, something you’ve always wanted to explore but haven’t yet, and something completely new that you’re not quite sure about.

 - Talk with faculty members in the fields you are considering as majors.
 Major declaration is required in April of your sophomore year and you’ll want to make well-informed and strategic choices during both fall and spring pre-registration.
-If the advisor from your First Year Course (FYC) isn’t in the department(s) you’re considering, talk with him or her about how to identity someone you can ask to serve as your official advisor.
+If the advisor from your First Year Course (FYC) isn’t in the department(s) you’re considering, talk with them about how to identity someone you can ask to serve as your official advisor.
 Switching official advisors is normal; you can still receive advice and guidance from your FYC advisor even if that person is no longer your official academic advisor.

 - Continue to monitor your progress in meeting graduation requirements through DegreeWorks.
 Don’t forget to use the “what if” function to learn which courses you’ve taken or are considering that meet requirements for majors, minors or concentrations.